-Do you offer a discount for groups, seniors or members of the military?
+Do you offer registration discounts for groups, seniors or members of the military?

-In 2021, once you register for the event you will have the option to either pickup or have your packet shipped to you for a fee.
+Once you register for the race you will have the option to either pick-up or have your packet shipped to you for a fee (registrants wishing to have a packet mailed outside of the U.S. will be contacted with the International Shipping options and invoiced the balance for the increased postage).
+Participants are responsible for providing the correct shipping address during online registration.
 Please note that we are not able to bundle shipping for multiple packets sent to the same address.

-More information regarding packet pickup times and location will be provided upon registration and listed below.
+More information regarding packet pick-up times and location will be provided upon registration.

-Upon registering for the event, participants will be required to select a packet pickup time slot between Thursday, October 6 and Sunday, October 10, 2021 or you may choose to have your packet shipped to you.
+Upon registering for the race, participants will be required to select a packet pick-up time slot between Thursday, October 6 and Saturday, October 8, 2022 or you may choose to have your packet shipped to you.
 If you did not opt to have your packet shipped, you are required to attend the time slot you signed up for.
-You can pick up your packet during your designated time slot between Oct.
-6-9 at the Astoria-Warrenton Area Chamber of Commerce Admin Building, located at 111 W. Marine Dr. Astoria, OR 97103.
+You can pick-up your packet during your designated time slot between Oct.
+6-8 at the Astoria-Warrenton Area Chamber of Commerce Admin Building, located at 111 W. Marine Dr. Astoria, OR 97103.